rcooper102/aos_unit_eval_data/README.md

 - Chainghasts (Nighthaunt) - Attack profile dependant on number of nearby models.
 - Vargheists (Legions of Nagash) - Gains additional attacks after slaying models.
 - Terrorgheist (Legions of Nagash) - Auto wound.
+- Bone Giant (Tomb Kings) - Can pile in again some of the time.